iamfriedbean/beanscan/README.md

 ## System/Platform Requirements

-Ubuntu Linux 20.04 LTS and above
+Ubuntu Linux 20.04 LTS and above.
+BASH required

+## Initial Setup
+Download the setup binary using WGET (or similar) from Ubuntu terminal.
+Run the Setup and follow instructions

 ## Credits

-Would like to thank developers and contributors from Open Source community including but not limited to:
+Would like to thank the Open Source community for non stop research and continuously developing great tools.
+Special thanks to
-ProjectDiscovery.io, Tom Hudson, Luke Stephens, Jason Haddix, James Kettle, OWASP.org and many more.
+ProjectDiscovery.io, @tomnomnom, @hakluke, @jhaddix, @albinowax, OWASP.org, AssetNote, Seclist and many more.